ELIXIR-IIB-training/site/pages/training_courses/2025-09-17-Summer_School_on_Metabolic_Modeling.md

 ### Selection procedure

 A maximum of 40 candidates will be selected.
 Selected participants will be notified by the 29th of August 2025.
+Participants will be selected based on the motivation and interest to attend the course, as indicated in their application form.

 <br>
 <br>